-Typically speaking, a linker’s cash flow is heavily skewed towards its maturity date as a greater proportion of the coupon payments are embedded in a later part of its term.
-It is, therefore, more sensitive to the sovereign credit risk compared to the corresponding nominal bonds.
+Typically speaking, a linker’s cash flow is heavily skewed towards its maturity date as a more significant proportion of the coupon payments are embedded in a later part of its term.
+Therefore, it is more sensitive to the sovereign credit risk than the corresponding nominal investment bonds.
 However, sovereign risk is considered to be low for most developed country governments.

 Arguably a more significant type of risk for investing inflation-linked bonds would be interest rate risk, which is the sensitivity of bond yield to any changes in market interest rate measured by a term called duration.
 The higher the duration of a bond, the larger changes in the bond’s yield in response to changes in market interest rate would be.

-Developed market inflation-linked ETFs (despite the small size of its ETF universe compared to that of other key asset classes) provide full coverage of the whole maturity spectrum of the inflation-linked market and improves the liquidity of the underlying market and therefore makes it easier for investors to access it.
+Developed market inflation-linked ETFs (despite the small size of its ETF universe compared to that of other key asset classes) provide full coverage of the whole maturity spectrum of the inflation-linked market and improve the liquidity of the underlying market, making it easier for investors to access it.